Aviation Weather Data

 The sky condition group is based on the amount of cloud cover (the first three letters) followed by the height of the base of the cloud cover (final three digits).
 No space is between the amount of cloud cover and the height of the layer.
 The height of the layer is recorded in feet AGL.

 Sky condition is coded in ascending order and ends at the first overcast layer.
-At mountain stations, if the layer is below station level, the height of the layer will be coded with three solidi (///).
+At mountain stations, if the layer is below station level, the height of the layer is coded with three slashes (///).

 Vertical visibility is coded as VV, followed by the vertical visibility into the indefinite ceiling.
 An “indefinite ceiling” is a ceiling classification applied when the reported ceiling value represents the vertical visibility upward into surface-based obscuration.
 No space is between the group identifier and the vertical visibility.

 Clear skies are coded in the format SKC or CLR.
 When SKC is used, an observer indicates no layers are present; CLR is used by automated stations to indicate no layers are detected at or below 12,000 ft.
 Each coded layer is separated from the others by a space.
 A report of clear skies (SKC or CLR) is a complete layer report within itself.
-The abbreviations FEW, SCT, BKN, and OVC will be followed (without a space) by the height of the layer.
+The abbreviations FEW, SCT, BKN, and OVC are followed by the height of the layer.

 Temperature & dewpoint